teddyzeenny/website/source/guides/ember-inspector/troubleshooting.md

 ### Promises Not Detected

-You click on the "Promises" tab, and see this message:
+You click on the Promises tab, and see this message:

 <img src="/guides/ember-inspector/images/troubleshooting-promises-not-detected.png" width="350">